MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-workspaces.md

 :::image type="content" source="media/microsoft-edge-workspaces/restart-workspace.png" alt-text="Prompt to restart workspace":::

-### I see the "Update Microsoft Edge message".
+### I see the "Update Microsoft Edge" message.
 Why do I see this message and what should I expect?

 The Edge Workspaces software was updated and you need to update Microsoft Edge to keep using your workspaces.